zowe/docs-site/docs/user-guide/api-mediation/configuration-unique-cookie-name-for-multiple-zowe-instances.md

-# Set a unique cookie name for multiple zowe instances
+# Configuring a unique cookie name for a specific API ML instance

 :::info**Role:** system programmer
 :::